davepeck/cats-and-dogs-boilerplate/README.md

 - Includes [modern-normalize](https://github.com/sindresorhus/modern-normalize)
 - Has built-in [GitHub Actions](https://github.com/features/actions) to automatically deploy changes to the main branch to [GitHub Pages](https://pages.github.com), a static web host.
 - Has a [asdf](https://asdf-vm.com) `.tool-versions` file if you happen to like to install `node` and friends using that tool
+- Is sure to bring joy to small children everywhere.